Search

 COURSE LEADER

 Alexander Aitken is now one of the UK’s leading educationalists for Music, and is the author of www.masteringalevelmusic. co.uk, which is used worldwide.
 An A-level examiner and former Head of Music, he also was part of Edexcel’s GCSE Music textbook team, having written the analysis of Defying Gravity.
-He continues to maintain a slightly-too-busy schedule as a Musical Director, pianist and teacher, having most recently been the Children’s Musical Director and Cover Conductor on Cameron Mackintosh’s London production of Mary Poppins.
+He continues to maintain a slightly-too-busy schedule as a Musical Director, pianist and teacher, having most recently been the Children’s Musical Director and Cover Conductor on Cameron Mackintosh’s London production

 WHO SHOULD ATTEND